sethzhangjs/sethzhangjs/README.md

 -->

 💬 About me:
-- MSE in Computer Science Student @Johns Hopkins University
+- MS in Computer Science Student @Johns Hopkins
-- Hons BE in Software Engineering @Shandong University 24'
-- I am interested in the intersection of AI🤖 and the healthcare🏥, medical💊, and scientific🧬 fields.
+- I am interested in the intersection of AI and the healthcare and biomedicine fields.

 📫 How to reach me:
 - Gmail: sethzhangjs (at) gmail [dot] com